kasey-/iot-central-client-python3/README.md

 * psutil-demo.py contain the code to get your system telemetry
 * iot-hub-client.py contain the minimal code to send your systems telemetry

-`/!\ This code is running on my raspi but neither the requirements.txt nore the deployment has been tested on a fresh install.
+`/!\ This code is running on my raspi but neither the requirements.txt nor the deployment has been tested on a fresh install.
 Proceed carefully and open a PR if you encounter or fix any issue.
 Thanks /!\`